nazar12314/Discrete-project/README.md

 https://user-images.githubusercontent.com/59284695/172040839-a8b44f15-c17e-475d-bc3e-e7e006bb7068.mov

 The program consists of two parts:
- - Backend
-  -- All logic of the project, including trees representation and server.
-  All the code implemented with python, server runs using Flask
+ - Backend (All logic of the project, including trees representation and server.
+All the code implemented with python, server runs using Flask)
- - Frontend
-  --Vizualisation of the project.
-Implemented using react js
+ - Frontend (Vizualisation of the project.
+Implemented using react js.)